seife/raspi-wireless-speaker/README.md

 Manual configuration of such a setup is quite simple, but this somewhat automates and documents it.

-This was tested on the base of `2018-11-13-raspbian-stretch-lite`.
+This was tested on the base of `2020-02-13-raspbian-buster-lite`.
-`gmediarender` is used as UPNP renderer, `pulseaudio` for bluetooth A2DP.
+`upmpdcli` is used as UPNP renderer, `mopidy` as media player backend, `pulseaudio` for bluetooth A2DP.
 Some additional stuff (pavucontrol...) is installed to allow easy setup via SSH / X-Forwarding.

 To apply the configuration, just do the following:
-   * write `2018-11-13-raspbian-stretch-lite.img` to a SDCard
+   * write `2020-02-13-raspbian-buster-lite.img` to a SDCard
    * mount partition 1 of the SD card, `touch /mnt/ssh`, this enables sshd on first boot.
    * Connect HDMI Display and Keyboard to the PI, boot up the SD card.
    * Log on, `sudo raspi-config`.
 Configure the following to your needs: